 Nakia Stephens is an independent screenwriter and founder of Damn Write Originals.
-Stephens is an Atlanta native and graduate of Savannah State University’s Mass Communications program where her concentration was radio/television broadcasting.
-After receiving her degree, Nakia went on to work and study screenwriting in Los Angeles, where she helped contribute towards productions with BET, Issa Rae Productions, Funny or Die, NAACP Image Awards, and other smaller productions.
+Stephens is an Atlanta native and graduate of Savannah State University’s mass communications program where her concentration was radio and television broadcasting.
+After receiving her degree, Stephens went on to work and study screenwriting in Los Angeles, where she helped contribute toward productions with BET, Issa Rae Productions, Funny or Die, NAACP Image Awards, and other smaller productions.
 As a travel and culture enthusiast and an avid champion for women and people of color, Stephens is devoted to telling authentic and purposeful stories.

 Stephens is the mastermind behind the stories told in every Damn Write Original Production.
 She is known for her bold independent works including her first feature film Muse, her award-winning and BET sponsored short film Suga Water, and highly acclaimed award-winning dramedy series “Cream x Coffee.”
 She believes in the magic of storytelling and always creates art with a purpose greater than self.

-Currently, you can catch Stephens working in Atlanta on productions such as “Star” and “24 Legacy, but mostly you’ll catch her grinding it out as a full-time screenwriter, developing refreshing new content.
+Currently, you can catch Stephens working in Atlanta on productions such as “Star” and “24 Legacy,” but mostly you’ll find her grinding it out as a full-time screenwriter, developing refreshing new content.

 The screenwriter penciled rolling out in for a walk through her journey.

 What is your favorite affirmation and how has it been a factor in your life?

 “I get to live and create another day….
 And that’s a beautiful thing.”
 Saying this on and off my sets helps spread a positive vibe of gratitude to be a creator.
 This has helped shape my intention and my outlook on any day that I have another chance to live and create.

 Beyond the scope of your work, what causes do you support and/or participate in?